Eastern Partnership Technical Assistance Trust Fund (EPTATF)

 Eligibility for EPTATF financing

-Countries currently eligible for EPTATF support are Armenia, Azerbaijan, Georgia, Moldova and Ukraine.
+Countries currently eligible for EPTATF support are Armenia, Azerbaijan, Belarus (since 2017), Georgia, Moldova and Ukraine.
 The Fund may also finance cross-border or regional studies or programmes which are of priority for the countries concerned.

 - Local private sector development, particularly supporting small and medium sized enterprises;

-- Development of social and economic infrastructure, including: transport, energy, water, environmental infrastructure and information and communication technology;
+- Development of social and economic infrastructure, including: transport, energy, water, environmental infrastructure and information and communication technology and

 - Climate change mitigation and adaptation.